Burglary victim chases 4am intruder out of her Hamilton home in nightie

 Without thinking, she raced out the ranch slider door in her lounge and chased the retreating car down the driveway before it sped off.

-"All rational thought had gone out the window and I was chasing this car out my drive in my nightie."
+"All rationale thought had gone out the window and I was chasing this car out my drive in my nightie."

 The burglar got away and she went back inside to call police, who arrived within minutes.